imiron-io/www/content/ja/Career/index.md

 ---
-title: "We're hiring!"
+title: "We're hiring"
-featured_image: "/images/jump.jpg"
-omit_header_text: true
+summary: We're growing fast.
+We've got lots of challenging engineering work to do.
+If you are interested in joining Imiron, see our hiring page.
 ---

 At Imiron, we're on a mission to push the boundaries of technology in a critical domain.
-We're a young startup looking for exceptional individuals to join us on this exciting journey.
+We're a young startup looking for exceptional individuals to join us.
 You'll be working with Dr. James Haydon and Prof. Ichiro Hasuo, with a chance to shape the early design of the product.

 ## Who We're Looking For